 Participatory planning may be a superior model.

-Worthy of consideration is a system trialling in Berlin called Liquid Democracy.
+Worthy of consideration is a system trialing in Berlin called Liquid Democracy.
 Specialists in particular fields are democratically chosen to represent the public on a particular issue.
 Those who do not want to hand over their policy vote can vote for themselves.

 Melbourne City Council recently experimented with a participatory budgeting model, The Melbourne People’s Panel, consisting of 43 citizens selected at random.
 Over four months, this panel produced a series of recommendations for the Council’s 10 year financial plan.